JPEG XL Vs AVIF: Which is Better?

 JPEG XL

-JPEG XL uses a flexible and effective compression method that allows for larger compression ratios without sacrificing image quality.
+JPEG XL uses a flexible and effective compression method for larger ratios without sacrificing image quality.
 It can be used for a variety of applications because it supports both lossless and lossy compression.

 AVIF